 Unlike the rest of the computing industry, Apple has resisted the trend of touchscreen laptops, and instead introduced the Touch Bar as a solution to that problem.
 The Touch Bar is a small, OLED touchscreen that shows contextual options.
 However, it hasn’t been supported as well as Apple may have hoped.

 Though Chrome OS isn’t designed with the touchscreen in mind, the addition of Android app capabilities do make a case for touch as an input method on the Pixelbook.
-To make things even sweeter, the Pixelbook has an extremely impressive display with a pixel density even better than the MacBook Pro.
+To make things even sweeter, the Pixelbook has an extremely impressive display with a pixel density even better than the MacBook Pro, although it’s not as color accurate.

-In terms of port selection, the two computers look forward to a USB-C future, leaving behind the world of USB-A, power, HDMI, SD card, ethernet, and every other port you have on your old computer.
+In terms of port selection, the two computers look forward to a USB-C future, leaving behind the world of USB-A, power, HDMI, SD card, Ethernet, and every other port you have on your old computer.
 That’s probably going to rule out some people from wanting either of these laptops, but Google and Apple seem to be aligned on their stance toward port selection.
-The base Pixelbook and MacBook Pro both have two USB-C ports, but the MacBook Pro with Touch Bar has four ports.
+The base Pixelbook and MacBook Pro both have two USB-C ports, but the MacBook Pro’s are much faster thanks to their Thunderbolt 3 compatibility.
+You also get more ports if you opt for the more expensive models.

 The Pixelbook comes with a standard Intel Core i5-7Y57 processor, upgradable to a Core i7.
 While still a capable processor, it’s not the standard Core i5 processor that you see in many Windows, and some Mac, laptops.
 Still, the Core i5-7Y57 is a good match for the Pixelbook.
 If you want to play graphic-intensive games or edit 4K video, you probably won’t be interested in a Chromebook to begin with.
 In the tasks Chromebooks are actually made for, the Pixelbook won’t skip a beat.

 Laptops in the Chromebook and MacBook lines are both known for their endurance.
 While some of the standard benchmarks don’t work in Chrome OS, for our review of the Pixelbook we did run the Basemark browser benchmark to see what it could do.
-The Pixelbook saw surprisingly good results, lasting four hours and ten minutes, and beating competitors like the Surface Pro and 12-inch MacBook.
+The Pixelbook saw surprisingly good results, lasting four hours and ten minutes.

 The MacBook Pro’s battery life is on par with similar 13-inch laptops of its ilk, but it doesn’t exceed expectations.
 Apple used to be the leader in this category with its laptops, but its numbers have remained the same as competitors’ have risen.